 The film depicts the current issues with the healthcare system.
 In the movie, Susannah had 5 different doctor visits before she was finally admitted, which didn't happen until her family advocated on her behalf.
 She was also given ineffective treatments that only attempted to mask her issue oppose to solving it.
 Can you remember how many doctors you had to see before finding relief or being properly diagnosed?
 How many treatments did you have to try before finding one that worked?
 How long did the doctor have you on these ineffective treatments before deciding they weren't working for you?
 Most of the doctors only looked at a portion of the story and her symptoms, opposed to the entire picture which led to many misdiagnoses, which only further delayed the proper treatment.
 The other disheartening part of the story was the doctors asking her questions about her condition which should have already been in her records.
 The healthcare system needs to do a better job at communicating with doctors inside and outside its network to gain the most accurate information on a patient's past health occurrences.

-The importance of family advocacy
+The importance of family advocacy and psoriasis

 Susannah's family spoke for her behalf when she couldn't speak for herself.
 Her family was her biggest advocate and ally for her health.
 Her mother refused to accept the very first diagnosis and urged the doctors to do more.
 Susannah's father didn't take no for an answer when the doctors advised there was nothing more they could do to help his daughter.
 This movie displayed the importance of having people who can speak on your behalf for important health discussions when you can't do so.